-Good Food Month: A tasty celebration in Brisbane
+Brisbane’s Good Food Month: A tasty celebration of incredible eats

 What does heaven look like for foodies in Queensland?
 A month-long celebration of everything tasty, served up (or poured) for your enjoyment in quaint alleyways, bustling markets and suave restaurants.

 Good Food Month is Australia’s largest food festival, with a huge line-up of events taking place throughout Brisbane during July.